Dental Options for Several Missing Teeth in Temecula & Beyond

 Dental implants for several non-restorable teeth (in the same area)

-This situation is a little bit more challenging than a “single missing tooth” scenario, because here multiple teeth are involved.
+This situation is a little bit more challenging than a “single missing tooth” scenario because here multiple teeth are involved.
 The first step would be to establish a plan – mainly how the teeth will be replaced.
 We have to know what the “end goal” is before we begin treatment.
-If we don’t know where we are going or what the goal is, we will not be able to achieve a desired result.
+If we don’t know where we are going or what the goal is, we will not be able to achieve the desired result.